-Each proposal should contain the following five sections in their project descriptions:
+Each proposal should contain the following four sections in their project descriptions:

-- Roles and responsibilities of student and faculty organizers.
+3. Roles and responsibilities of student and faculty organizers.
 All proposals must be student-led and identify a minimum of two students to serve as co-organizers.
 The organizers are responsible for the overall program design, execution, and oversight, including external speakers and workshop or conference (if included as part of the proposal).
 The two organizers are expected to attend all meetings.
 Proposals should highlight the role of each participant.
-Involvement in organizing activities, selecting guest speakers or readings, targeting central issues for discussion, and participating in critical discussion or field research activities are examples of the kinds of substantive engagement desired.
+Examples of substantive engagement include involvement in organizing activities, selecting guest speakers or readings, targeting central issues for discussion, and participating in critical discussion or field research activities are examples of the kinds of substantive engagement desired.

-- Education innovations, such as new knowledge leading to significant and demonstrable improvements in current pedagogy; or new graduate education elements complementing campus research initiatives (e.g., energy, sustainability, climate change)
+D. Education innovations, such as new knowledge leading to significant and demonstrable improvements in current pedagogy; or new graduate education elements complementing campus research initiatives (e.g., energy, sustainability, climate change).

 *If requesting money for foreign travel, provide detailed justification of anticipated expenses.
 Ensure the project description clearly justifies need for the event or travel, and that all travel follows the Fly America Act.